 The best interest of the child should always be at the heart of any decision-making process around safeguarding.
-The Governing Body or school leaders should always make sure the child's wishes and feelings are taken into account when decisions for support are made, and actions taken.
+The Governing Body, school or college leaders should always make sure the child's wishes and feelings are taken into account when decisions for support are made, and actions taken.